-Bundled Payments for Care Improvement Advanced — universally called BPCI Advanced — is the CMS Innovation Center's flagship voluntary episode-based bundled payment model and the most widely adopted Advanced APM bundled payment program in Medicare.
-BPCI Advanced creates 90-day clinical episodes spanning 37 inpatient and 4 outpatient clinical episode categories, holding participating hospitals, physician group practices (PGPs), and conveners accountable for total Medicare Part A and Part B spending during each episode against a risk-adjusted Target Price.
-For Georgia hospitals and specialty practices that have participated since the model launched October 1, 2018, BPCI Advanced has been the operational proving ground for episode-based accountable care — and the predecessor for the mandatory TEAM model that takes effect January 1, 2026.
+BPCI Advanced created 90-day clinical episodes spanning dozens of inpatient and outpatient clinical episode categories, holding participating hospitals, physician group practices (PGPs), and conveners accountable for total Medicare Part A and Part B spending during each episode against a risk-adjusted Target Price.
+For Georgia hospitals and specialty practices that participated after the model launched October 1, 2018, BPCI Advanced was the operational proving ground for episode-based accountable care, and the precursor (alongside CJR) to the mandatory TEAM model that took effect January 1, 2026.

 The statutory and regulatory foundation